ECB to Scale Down but Extend Bond-Buying Program -- 6th Update

 ADVERTISEMENT

+Under the plan, the ECB will continue to buy bonds through September 2018, but cut the pace of its purchases to EUR30 billion ($35.4 billion) a month from EUR60 billion after December this year.
+The bank also left its key interest rates unchanged and said that rate rises remain some way off.

+Europe's exit from QE will thus be far slower than that pursued four years ago by the Fed, which cut its purchases by $10 billion a month.

-At a news conference, Mr. Draghi stressed that the move wouldn't mean the end of the ECB's bond purchases, which economists credit with bolstering the region's strong economic recovery.
-Indeed, the ECB chief indicated QE would be extended again, beyond September 2018, an unexpected sweetener for investors.
+ECB President Mario Draghi told a news conference that the decision didn't signal the end of QE, which economists credit with supporting the region's strong economic recovery.
+Instead, he indicated QE would probably be extended again, beyond September 2018, an unexpected sweetener for investors.

 "This is not tapering, it's a downsize," Mr. Draghi said.
-The word "tapering," shorthand for winding QE down to zero, wasn't mentioned in the ECB's policy discussions, he said.
+The word "tapering," shorthand for winding down QE to zero, wasn't mentioned in the ECB's policy discussions this week, he said.

 Investors welcomed Mr. Draghi's balancing act, which pushed back market expectations for an ECB interest-rate increase deep into 2019.

-While the decision to extend QE was widely expected, the ECB threw in some additional sweeteners, including a promise to reinvest the proceeds of maturing bonds for "an extended period of time," and to lend freely to banks against collateral at least until the end of 2019.
+The ECB also promised to reinvest the proceeds of maturing bonds for "an extended period of time," and to lend freely to banks against collateral until at least the end of 2019.
 Mr. Draghi underlined the importance of the commitment to reinvest, and while declining to give an estimate of the amounts involved, said they were "going to be massive."

-For some investors, the ECB's caution highlighted a growing gulf with the Fed, which is expected to raise interest rates in December for the third time this year.
-That policy gap has weighed on the euro and widened a divergence between German and U.S. government bonds this fall.
+Those comments helped to avoid a financial-market turbulence, which investors had feared could follow from a strong signal that tighter monetary policy was approaching.

+But the decision drew dissent on the ECB's 25-member rate-setting committee.
+Bundesbank President Jens Weidmann opposed it, worried that the ECB hadn't yet drawn the curtain on QE despite the eurozone's robust economic recovery, according to a person familiar with his thinking.

 Mr. Draghi spoke glowingly of the eurozone's economic recovery, but argued it was heavily reliant on "ample" support from the central bank.
 "We must be patient and persistent," he said.

-The commitment to keep the QE program open-ended gives the ECB flexibility to respond to future economic turbulence, ahead of national elections in Italy and a possible change of leadership at the Federal Reserve.
+The commitment to keep the QE program open-ended gives the ECB flexibility to respond to future economic turbulence, ahead of national elections in Italy and a possible change of leadership at the Fed.

 Mr. Draghi declined to address concerns about possible bond shortages on Thursday.
 He said policy makers hadn't discussed any change to the self-imposed rules governing QE, but insisted they would be able to find enough bonds if needed.